VIDAKHOSHPEY22/Racing-car-game/README.md

 ## About the Project

-HIGH SPEED RACER is an exciting arcade-style racing game where you dodge traffic, collect coins, and set high scores.
-The game features multiple difficulty levels, car skins with unique speed bonuses, boost mechanics, and a combo multiplier system.
+ATARI RACER is an exciting arcade-style racing game where you dodge traffic, collect coins, and set high scores.
+The game features 3 difficulty levels, 8 car skins with unique speed bonuses, boost mechanics and a combo multiplier system.

 ---